 DI001

 `IServiceScope` instances created with `CreateScope()` or `CreateAsyncScope()` that are never disposed, including scopes whose only disposal call is hidden behind a conditional branch, switch section, loop, catch block, or after a branch exit that can bypass shared cleanup.
-DI001 recognizes predeclared nullable scope locals assigned conditionally when a later conditional-access, non-null-guarded, same-branch pre-exit, or `finally` disposal reliably closes ownership, while still reporting reassignment leaks and loop-created scopes that need per-iteration disposal.
+DI001 recognizes predeclared nullable scope locals assigned conditionally when a later conditional-access, non-null-guarded, same-branch pre-exit, or `finally` disposal reliably closes ownership, and it treats directly returned scopes as caller-owned even through simple casts or conditional return arms.
+Reassignment leaks and loop-created scopes that need per-iteration disposal still report.

 Severity: Warning · Code fix: Yes